debarajrana85/GI_Classification_with_FPGA_Deplyoment/README.md

 Currently, you can replace any pretrained model in place of that and execute the code to save the trained file as an HDF5 file.
 After executing the code from vitis_ai, the required file will be automatically generated.
-The program needs to be executed in Tensorflow 1.15